MGerckens/HitoriGB/README.md

 A to blacken, B to circle, Select to check, Start to reveal solution, Start+Select to return to title

-Includes an up-to-date .gb ROM file, or can be compiled from source by installing gdbk and using lcc.exe
+Release includes an up-to-date .gb ROM file, or can be compiled from source by installing gdbk and using lcc.exe

 Original game by Nikoli, 1990